 Who Qualifies for Work Without Work Permits?

-There are very certain occupations that allow a foreign national to engage in Canadian employment without a work permit on a temporary basis and they are required to meet the additional exemption criteria for their specific job type.
+There are certain occupations that allow a foreign national to engage in Canadian employment without a work permit on a temporary basis and they are required to meet the additional exemption criteria for their specific job type.

 The following types of jobs may not require you to have a work permit: